Flag of Solomon Islands: New flag for a new country

 In the lead up to independence, a contest was held in 1975 to design a new flag for the future country.
-One of the submissions contained the nation's coat of arms, while the initial winning design had a blue field with a yellow circle, encompassed with chains and charged with a black frigate bird.
+One of the submissions contained the nation's coat of arms, while the initial winning design, by William Robson, an English civil engineer at the Public Works Department, had a blue field with a yellow circle, encompassed with chains and charged with a black frigate bird.
 However, this was eventually rescinded, since this bird was attributed to only one province as opposed to the entire country.
 The second winning design included a red field charged with a black elliptical chain at the centre.
 As explained by the artist, this alluded to the historical practice of blackbirding in the country and the "blood spilt" as a result of it.
 After it was published in a national newspaper, the design stirred up much debate in the community and it too was scrapped.

 Ultimately, the last design was created by a New Zealander teaching visual arts at the King George VI School, in the eastern part of the capital Honiara.
 This was in spite of the fact that preference was supposed to be given to local submissions by Solomon Islanders.
 The stars stood for the country's provinces and not the Southern Cross, unlike the flags of nearby Australia, New Zealand, Papua New Guinea, and Samoa.
 It was ratified as the new flag of the islands on 18 November 1977, eight months before the country became the final British protectorate to gain independence.